-Hello there teachers and welcome.
-ESL teacher Heike Knapp, living in Prague, wrote this article for me on getting ESL discussions to work.
-She is a great fan of my materials and uses games and fun activities in all her classes.
-I hope you enjoy these tips for good conversation lessons and try out the ideas.
+Hello there teachers, and welcome to the secret of ESL discussions!
+ESL teacher Heike Knapp, living in Prague, wrote this article for me.
+She is a great fan of my materials and uses games and fun activities in her classes.
+I hope you enjoy these tips for successful ESL discussions and conversation lessons.

-Discussions and conversations should play a mayor role in the ESL classroom, to help students gain confidence and fluency speaking English.
-The question is: How to get ESL students engaged in the conversation?
+Discussions and conversations should play a significant role in the ESL classroom since they help students gain confidence and fluency in speaking English.
+The question is: How can a teacher engage ESL students in conversation?
 Often topics do not appeal, and even if they do, students are often reluctant to participate.

 Heike's ESL Discussion challenge

-Heike: My situation was tricky because four students had suddenly been integrated into the conversation class from a different school, and I knew that these teenagers experienced a deep feeling of insecurity.
-Moreover, there was one girl with severe learning disorders who had become completely demoralised.
+Heike: My situation was tricky because four new students from a different school suddenly joined my conversation class.
+In addition, I knew that these teenagers experienced a deep feeling of insecurity.
+Moreover, one girl with severe learning disorders had become completely demoralised.

 The Lesson Plan

-When planning the lesson, I kept the shy students in mind, with a view to helping them to strengthen their self-confidence, find the courage to open up to their new classmates and enhance their ability to discuss.
+So, when planning the lesson, I kept the shy students in mind, intending to help them strengthen their self-confidence, find the courage to open up to their new classmates, and enhance their ability to discuss.

-Having decided on the National Day topic and the objectives of the lesson, to stimulate ESL students to discuss, I turned to this book: Fun ESL Activities for Teens and Adults – (also published as a paperback) which always has helped me to find good activities to get my ideas across to my students.
+Having chosen National Day as the topic and the lesson’s objectives to stimulate discussion, I turned to this book: Fun ESL Activities for Teens and Adults – (also published as a paperback).
+This book has always helped me find good activities to get my ideas across to my students.

 Introduction and warm up